ehpc/bootstrap-waitingfor/README.md

 ### With npm

-You can install this module typing the command `npm install --save bootstrap-waitingfor` and including as below:
+You can install this module with npm `npm install --save bootstrap-waitingfor` and include it as shown:

 ```js
 const waitingDialog = require('bootstrap-waitingfor');